 Examples of recent engagements include:

-- Regulatory counseling to several pharmaceutical manufacturers with respect to their patient access programs, including free drug programs, co-payment support, reimbursement support, and donations to independent third-party charitable patient assistance foundations;
+- Counsel a range of pharmaceutical manufacturers on compliant patient access and support programs, including free drug, co-payment support, and reimbursement support programs, and donations to independent third-party patient assistance foundations;

-- Advice to a pharmaceutical manufacturer on the commercial, price reporting, and other regulatory implications stemming from product discontinuation;
+- Advise on the commercial, price reporting, and other regulatory implications stemming from discontinuation of pharmaceutical products;

-- Day-to-day counseling to several medical device manufacturers on fraud and abuse issues, including analyzing discount, rebate, and other arrangements with customers and conducting internal training;
+- Provide day-to-day counseling to medical device manufacturers on fraud and abuse issues, including analyzing discount, rebate, and other arrangements with customers;

-- Preparation of memoranda and other analyses regarding the potential applicability of the Sunshine Act to various pharmaceutical manufacturers, including those with complex corporate structures; and
+- Advise on the potential applicability of the Sunshine Act to various payments by pharmaceutical and medical device manufacturers, including those with complex corporate structures; and